 Who are we?

 We are an international multi-sports organization, founded 1913 in Ghent/Belgium and based on the historic ideas of the international labor movement.
-Within the last decades, we have reoriented ourselves and become a broad-based Sport for All confederation with more than 100 million members.
+Within the last decades, we have reoriented ourselves and become a broad-based international Sport for All - Confederation with more than 200 million members.
 By organizing major sports events worldwide, establishing international networking platforms, engagement in EU projects and developing educational programs we are led by one guiding principle:

 Spirit of Sports - Spirit of Unity